azh4r/online-sorting-algorithms/README.md

   * Run default configuration, this will give you the various options, same as when you ran the extracted app.

     `docker run --rm -it triadchallenge:latest`
-  * `docker run --rm -it triadchallenge:latest python LargestValues.py --help`
+  * `docker run --rm -it triadchallenge:latest --help`

     for help on usage, shows how to set options
   * For example to run __nway-merge-sort__ algorirhm Run with default options: